 Nature cleaned deer remains, ready to macerate.

-Freshly macerated and rinsed bones, ready to sanitize and whiten.
+Freshly macerated and rinsed bones, ready to degrease, sanitize and whiten.

 This will be very putrid smelling process as you can imagine rotting flesh is.
-I advise wearing laytex gloves when handling these remains until it is sanitized in the final step.
+I advise wearing latex or nitrile gloves when handling these remains until it is sanitized in the final step.
 I also wear a respirator if it is exceptionally bad.

 IN REVIEW - ORDER OF BONE PROCESSING STEPS:

-- Either nature clean or macerate your remains.
+A) DEFLESH - Either nature clean or macerate your remains.
 I often use a combination of the two.
-Letting nature do as much as it can for me then I macerate the rest.
-Also, if after I macerate and find I still have stubborn remains not coming off of the bones I use my crock pot method.
+Letting nature do as much as it can for me in my bone cages then I macerate the rest.
+(Yes, there's more ways to deflesh but I'm just discussing these options here.)

-B) DEGREASE - This is really a personal preference.
-Some people like their bones grease free or only partly degreased.
-Some don't bother with this step at all.
+B) DEGREASE - Some people like their bones very grease free or only mostly degreased.
 It varies for me from bone to bone and what they'll be used for.
-Bones found in the woods or out in a pasture rarely have much grease left in them.
-Some people like to leave their bones outside in a sunny spot where the rain and sun will naturally degrease them.
-I can tell by the sound and weight of a bone much of the time how much grease is still in it.
-You learn this over time.
+Bones found in the woods or out in a pasture rarely have much grease left in them if at all as the microorganisms living in the soil have already done that for you along with the rain and sun.
+If you try to degrease them you could end up destroying them.
+I can tell by the sound, smell, weight and feel of bone how much grease is still in it.
+You will learn this over time.
+Many people think any yellow/brown color in bone is grease which is absolutely not true.
+Often times it is actually soil staining.
+Especially if it is uniform in color rather than pooling in thicker bone areas as grease does.

-C) SANITIZE & WHITEN - Do the 50/50 bath with water and hydrogen peroxide until desired color.
+C) WHITEN - Do the regular 3% hydrogen peroxide bath until desired color.
 Some people like their bones brown and stained.
-But remember if you are going to be handling them and especially if you are going to be selling them as jewelry, in art or for collections you don't want your anyone getting sick!
-At least let the bones soak for a day.
-If you see a lot of bubbling when you drop the bones into the bath they are still very unsanitary.
+But remember if you are going to be handling them and especially if you are going to be selling them as jewelry, in art or for collections you don't want your anyone else getting sick!
+At least let the bones soak for a couple days.
+If you see a lot of bubbling when you drop the bones into the bath they are still very soiled or unsanitary.

 And come on people, don't let your pets chew on your bones or drink the maceration water.
 Seriously.
 Would you let your children?!?